Microbiology Lab Testing Services

 Ensuring your food products are safe from microbiological contaminants is one of the most important steps you can take before sending them out to market.
 In fact, it’s often a legislative requirement around the world at all stages of development.
 That’s why you need Log10 to ensure quality and safety before you allow your food and drink products to be consumed.

-Log10 is a premier microbiology testing company in the United States because of our singular focus and dedication to researching, testing for and eliminating foodborne pathogens from the food manufacturing chain.
-We perform microbiology testing of meat and meat products, poultry and other high-risk products from our state-of-the-art microbiological testing labs in Oklahoma.
-These food microbiology testing laboratories can determine contamination rapidly and accurately so that you can prevent outbreaks before they occur or quickly get your business back on track in the event of a crisis.
+Log10 is a premier microbiology lab testing company in the United States because of our singular focus and dedication to researching, testing for and eliminating foodborne pathogens from the food manufacturing chain.
+We perform microbiology testing of food products including meat and meat products, poultry and other high-risk products from our state-of-the-art micro testing labs in Oklahoma.
+These microbiology food testing laboratories can determine contamination rapidly and accurately so that you can prevent outbreaks before they occur or quickly get your business back on track in the event of a crisis.

 What Is Microbiology Testing?